hledwards33/python-template_v1/documentation/3_model_chaining.md

 ### ModelChain Class
 This class handles the consecutive calling of pre-defined models.

-Due to the design of the DeployWrapper class is it is very easy to write re-usable code to call models in sequence.
+Due to the design of the DeployWrapper class, it is very easy to write re-usable code to call models in sequence.

 The ModelChain class reads in a configuration file containing model names as keys and model configs and paths and values.